10 tips to win more prizes on Twitter

 8. Download TweetDeck

-Tweetdeck is amazing – but you can only use it on a computer, not on a mobile device.
+Tweetdeck is amazing – but you can only use it in a browser, so it only really works well on a computer.
 It shows you a set of scrolling columns, which can be your feed, mentions, messages, a Twitter list, a search, or a user.
 At the top of each column you can filter the content, even specifying a location or date range.
-It’s really useful for following a hashtag – for example, if you’re at a Twitter party, or for finding competitions that aren’t hosted on Twitter (try the words Facebook, Instagram, Blog, Pinterest in your search columns).
+It’s really useful for following a hashtag – for example, if you’re at a Twitter party, or for finding competitions that aren’t hosted on Twitter (try the words Facebook, Instagram, Blog, TikTok in your search columns).

 9. Track hashtags